taroooyan/bg-wiki/Nano-Operation-Manual.md

 ####12.
 Troubleshooting: Firmware, Hardware, Current bugs, Cleaning
-**Bugs** Open issues are processed in the devices discussion group.
-Mentioned here in manual – under troubleshooting or separate item.?*) Example of Oct 2013 GPS model Adafruit “Ultimate GPS”.
-Failed on 7 recent builds.
+Reportedly there is an [[issues page|https://github.com/Safecast/teamdata/issues]] for Safecast github technical team.
+Volunteer users report problems and bugs in the devices discussion group.
+Feedback and support are forthcoming.
+Open issues are processed.
+For example in Oct 2013 the Adafruit “Ultimate GPS” failed on 7 recent builds.
 Manufacturer support forum thread opened on 28 Oct 2013. http://forums.adafruit.com/viewtopic.php?f=22&t=45198  Issue resolved with V.1.3.2 firmware fix , 11.11, group threads https://groups.google.com/forum/?hl=en#!topic/safecast-devices/iRlxIvspjkE

-Other known possible bugs:  an overflow at high rates ?
-Piezo electric buzzer gets quieter over time
+A reported possible bug (on back burner?): Piezo electric buzzer gets quieter over time.

-Please check all solder joints carefully - you must have missed a joint or have a cold solder joint.
-It can cause the display to act unpredictably.
+Display problems: >"Please check all solder joints carefully - you must have missed a joint or have a cold solder joint.
+It can cause the display to act unpredictably."

 ####### Firmware: github; upgrades; troubleshooting
 * for the current version of firmware see the description of file bGeigieNano in https://github.com/Safecast/bGeigieNanoKit [V1.2.9 on 24-10-2013]